 - Now pull with your arm and the towel your head in full rotation to the side

 - Repeat this ten times and then change to the opposite side by changing your hands

-- Finally, grasp the towel normal and lift your arms and look up at the same time
+- Finally, grasp the towel normally and lift your arms, and look up at the same time

 You can also see how to perform the exercise in this video.

 Perform the exercise at least twice a day.
 Rotate your head as far as you can.
 It’s okay when it hurts.
 That’s because you stretch the limit of your neck at this point.
 That way, you’ll improve mobility.